Top 10 Game Development Companies in the Netherlands: Industry Leaders of 2026

 • Notable Projects: Pinball FX conversions, various arcade and indie ports

-Pros
+Pros & Cons

-Cons
+Pros Cons

-• Limited original game development portfolio
+Over 20 years of reliable porting experience Limited original game development portfolio

-• Small team capacity restricts simultaneous project handling
+Lean, efficient team for budget-sensitive porting projects Small team capacity restricts simultaneous project handling

-• Not suited for large-scale original IP development
+Good coverage of all major console certification requirements Not suited for large-scale original IP development

 10. Vertigo Games

 Vertigo Games is one of the most recognized VR-focused gaming companies in the Netherlands, headquartered in Rotterdam.
-As creators of Arizona Sunshine — one of the best-selling VR shooter franchises ever made — and publishers of numerous acclaimed VR titles, Vertigo Games sits at the intersection of content creation and platform-building for immersive media.
+As creators of Arizona Sunshine, one of the best-selling VR shooter franchises ever made, and publishers of numerous acclaimed VR titles, Vertigo Games sits at the intersection of content creation and platform-building for immersive media.
 Their specialization in delivering games made in the Netherlands to a global VR audience has established them as a marquee name in the rapidly expanding VR gaming segment.

-Now operating under the Koch Media / Plaion umbrella, Vertigo Games benefits from major publisher distribution while retaining creative leadership over their VR game slate.
+Now operating under the Koch Media / Plaion umbrella, Vertigo Games benefits from major publisher distribution while retaining creative leadership over its VR game slate.
 Their Arizona Sunshine 2, released in 2023, received strong reviews on Meta Quest 2/3, PlayStation VR2, and PC VR platforms, demonstrating the studio’s ability to scale VR production quality to AAA-adjacent standards.

 Key Highlights